 Everyone in Gold Point treats you as a guest and the locals offer a nice itinerary.
 That usually starts with a Gold Point Museum tour, followed by a storytelling session and history lesson by Sheriff Stone.

-If you really crave some local knowledge, they provide access to hundreds of books and articles about mining and history, including over 8,000 pictures of ghost towns and mining camps.
+If you crave some local knowledge, they provide access to hundreds of books and articles about mining and history, including over 8,000 pictures of ghost towns and mining camps.

 Gold Point Nevada Saloon

 Evenings at Gold Point are reserved for a round of table shuffleboard or pool on a 1909 Brunswick pool table in the local saloon.
-If you are staying at one of the miner’s cabins a family style sit down dinner is included in the evening.
+If you are staying at one of the miner’s cabins a family-style sit-down dinner is included in the evening.

-Staying at Gold Point Nevada
+Staying at Overnight

 Gold Point offers rustic accommodations within cabin style lodging.
 Though simple, they provide the necessities after a tiring day of exploring.

 Each cabin has an antique TV but stations are limited due to the remote location.
 Trust me you will be too busy to miss television.
 If business calls, the rooms do offer free Wi-Fi Internet for your laptop.
-In addition, you will leave with a full belly as they are plenty of food.
+Also, you will leave with a full belly as they are plenty of food.

 RV travelers can be accommodated year-round including several sites with electric hook-ups.
 Always call ahead for reservations, as spaces are limited.
 775-482-4653